algolia/api-clients-automation/website/docs/contributing/testing/common-test-suite.md

 # Common Test Suite

 The CTS gather multiple types of tests that make sure our API clients generate the correct requests and throws the correct error, it does not aim at testing the engine.
-It is automatically generated for all languages, from JSON files and the specs.
+It is automatically generated for all languages from JSON files and ensure properties are valid by checking specs.

 :::info